Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists segments and tags with member counts and types, differentiating it from sibling tools like get_segment (full details) and create_segment.
+The description clearly states it lists segments and tags for an audience with member counts and types, and explicitly distinguishes from get_segment by noting that get_segment provides filter details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.